TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Can be thrown for a ranged attack
     * Takes the role of the vanilla trident

-### Undecided
+### Treasure

-The following tools are not removed as we liked them too much to abandon them.
-However, they do not precisely fit in our tool tiers.
-They may end up in the addon Tinkers' Complement to serve as examples of an addon adding new tools.
+The following tools will be included as treasure tools.
+These instead of having materials will be found as loot from mobs or dungeons with randomized stats.
+It is currently undecided whether this feature will be an addon or part of the main mod.

 * *Battle Sign*:
     * Cross between a shield and a melee weapon